Tokyo Olympics digest: Lamont Marcell Jacobs wins gold the men's 100-meter dash | DW | 01.08.2021

 The gold medal in women's uneven bars went to Belgium's Nina Derwael, the two-time world champion easily winning with a score of 15.2.
 Rebeca Andrade of Brazil took gold the women's vault.

 In athletics, Venezuela's Yulimar Rojas set a new world record in the women's triple jump, landing 15.37 meters in her final attempt to take the gold.
-Meanwhile, Italian Gianmarco Tamberi and Mutaz Essa Bashim of Qatar shared the gold in men's high jump, China's Lijiao Gong won gold in the women's shot put.
+Meanwhile, China's Lijiao Gong won gold in the women's shot put.

 Florian Wellbrock picked up bronze in the 1,500-meter freestyle race won by Finke.
 The Bremen native, 23, is a two time world champion, but his third-placed on Sunday was his first Olympic podium.